HGH Products and Mad Cow Disease

 Our ProBLEN HGH Supplements Are Safe

-The human growth hormone, IGF-1, and IGF-2 used in our products is synthetic, and we use deer antler velvet as a source for IGF-1, IGF-2, and all other growth factors.
+The human growth hormone, IGF-1, and IGF-2 used in our supplements is synthetic, and we use deer antler velvet as a source for IGF-1, IGF-2, and all other growth factors.
 These ingredients cannot cause mad cow disease.

 We do use organotherapy which includes anterior pituitarum and liver extract of either U.S.D.A. bovine or porcine source.
-Our products, which are made in a U.S. FDA approved lab and are FDA registered, must adhere to the strict guidelines of the FDA.
+Our supplements, which are made in a U.S. FDA approved lab and are FDA registered, must adhere to the strict guidelines of the FDA.